 A true haven of peace The Longchamp Palace

 The Palais Longchamp is distinguished by its sumptuous architecture, its gardens, fountains and waterfalls.
 You can visit the Natural History Museum, the Fine Arts, as well as the Observatory.
-Take a break in Longchamp Park and, at dusk, stroll through its gardens where the water and light displays will enchant you.
-The Hotel is a 30-minute walk or 15 minutes by metro.
+Take a break in Parc Longchamp and, at dusk, stroll through its gardens where the water and light displays will enchant you.
+Our 3-star hotel in Marseille is a 30-minute walk or 15 minutes by metro.

 The closest to your hotel and the Blue Flag beaches Catalan Beach